judebantony/release_workflow_example/README.md

 * [CoPilot](https://github.com/features/copilot)
     * GitHub Copilot uses the OpenAI Codex to suggest code and entire functions in real-time, right from your editor.

 CoPilot is a powerful AI-powered code completion engine that can be used to provide code completion suggestions for any language.
-It is a powerful tool that can be used to help you write better code, and it is a great way to learn new languages.
-As you can see it in the below image, CoPilot provides code completion suggestions for the language of your choice.
+It is a powerful tool which helps you write better code, and it is a great way to learn new languages.
+In the below image, we can see CoPilot suggest code snippet for the language of our choice.
 ![copilot](./doc/copilot.png)

-Using [Gitpod](https://gitpod.io/), we are able to spin up a fresh dev environment for each task, in the cloud and will be able to open the IDE in browser.
+Using [Gitpod](https://gitpod.io/), we are able to spin up a fresh dev environment for each task, in the cloud and will be able to open the IDE in the browser.
 ![gitpod](./doc/gitpod.png)

 ## Plugins ##